History of Siberia: Russian people and Siberian natives

-Siberian peoples as depicted in the 17th century Remezov Chronicle.
+Siberian peoples as depicted in the 17th-century Remezov Letopis.

 The main treasure to attract Cossacks to Siberia was the fur of sables, foxes, and ermines.
 Explorers brought back many furs from their expeditions.
 Local people, submitting to the Russian Empire, received defense from the southern nomads.
 In exchange they were obliged to pay yasak (tribute) in the form of furs.
 There was a set of yasachnaya roads, used to transport yasak to Moscow.

 A number of peoples showed open resistance to Russian people.
 Others submitted and even requested to be subordinated, though sometimes they later refused to pay yasak, or not admitted to the Russian authority.
+Close reading of the earliest Russian maps of Siberia reveals indigenous groups that did not submit to tsarist authority or pay yasak.

 There is evidence of collaboration and assimilation of Russian people with the local peoples in Siberia.
 Though the more Russian people advanced to the East, the less developed the local people were, and the more resistance they offered.
 In 1607–1610, the Tungus fought strenuously for their independence, but were subdued around 1623.
 The Buryats also offered some opposition, but were swiftly pacified.
-The most resistance was offered by the Koryak (on the Kamchatka Peninsula) and Chukchi (on the Chukchi Peninsula), the latter still being at the Stone Age level of development.
+The most resistance was offered by the Koryaks (on the Kamchatka Peninsula) and Chukchi (on the Chukchi Peninsula), the latter still being at the Stone Age level of development.
 Resistance by local people may have been the result of forced unfair terms, that recorders would have benefitted from omitting.